Toloka/docs/en/template-builder/best-practices/conditions.md

 # Reviewing assignments automatically

 Define clear conditions for your task to ensure that you get the desired output.
-The conditions check that the performer did the required actions.
+The conditions check that the annotator did the required actions.

 In [Toloka]({{ toloka-requester-index-dita }}), you can use conditions to automate the assignment review process.
-For example, the performer can't submit an assignment before they meet your required conditions.
+For example, the annotator can't submit an assignment before they meet your required conditions.

 ## Review features {#features}